parthenon-hpc-lab/parthenon/doc/sphinx/src/outputs.rst

 The :code:`scripts/python` folder includes scripts that may be useful for visualizing or analyzing data in the ``.phdf`` files.
 The ``phdf.py`` file defines a class to read in and query data.
-The ``movie2d.py` script shows an example of using this class, and also provides a convenient means of making movies of 2D simulations.
+The ``movie2d.py`` script shows an example of using this class, and also provides a convenient means of making movies of 2D simulations.
 The script can be invoked as

 .. code-block::
-   :language: bash
+   :language:bash

    python3 /path/to/movie2d.py name_of_variable *.phdf

 which will produce a ``png`` image per dump suitable for encoding into a movie.